Board of Directors

 Director

-Diana is dedicated to passing down these traditions to the younger generation, fostering growth, learning, and a connection to their cultural heritage.
+I am dedicated to passing down these traditions to the younger generation, fostering growth, learning, and a connection to their cultural heritage.

 "Our children are the future of our people, and we honour them as sacred.
 We are committed to nurturing their growth, teaching them the ways of our ancestors, and providing them with the wisdom and strength to live in harmony with the land, the sea, and all our relations."